Skye-flyhigh/Homeworks-14.07.22/README.md

 https://www.bluelagoon.com/

 It took me 6-7 hours to realise this project after a lot of trial and error and research for different elements.

+Learning the following aspects:
+The mobile view is not great, I forgot to look that aspect when I wrote the code.
+I should've not lock the heigh of the hero to file 100% of the viewport.
+I didn't manage to reproduce the "steam" effect of the original hero page, my knowledge of Javascript to this date is down to the basics at the moment.